OneMoreSummer/academic-kickstart/content/post/the-underdog-hypothesis-part-2/index.md

 **How difficult would this be for a County Age Group (CAG) squad of 20?**

-Answer NOT that difficult, if there is a will bcs the data tells you it makes sense.
+Answer NOT that difficult, if there is a will to do it.

 Select 2 less Q1 & Q2 from 7